Mount Elephant: Aboriginal history

-Aboriginal Dreaming Story
+Dreaming story

 One early account of traditional Aboriginal beliefs surrounding the creation of Mt Elephant was provided by an unidentified person from the Wadawurrung tribe in 1846 and first published in London in 1861.

 One of the legends that these tribes are fond of relating is, that Tyrinallum (Mt Elephant) and Bouninyoung [Mt Buninyong] (two volcanic hills about thirty miles apart) were formerly black men, that they quarreled and fought, the former being armed with a leeowil and the latter with a hand spear, and after a prolonged contest, Tyrrinallum thrust his spear in Bouninyoung's side, the cause of the present hollow in the side of the hill, which so infuriated him that he dealt the other a tremendous blow, burying the point of his leeowil in his head, which made the present large crater, and knocked him to the spot where he now stands.

-This version of the story describes the Mount Elephant figure using a weapon called a 'leeowil' which is described by Stanbridge in 1861 as a 'wooden battle axe, the usual implement of hand to hand encounters'.
+This version of the story describes the Mount Elephant figure using a weapon called a "leeowil", which is described by Stanbridge in 1861 as a "wooden battle axe, the usual implement of hand to hand encounters".